thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 Mohamed Naeem, a taxi driver of Shastri Nagar had his house stoned by a mob of _Shiv Sainiks_ which included one Darshana.
 The masjid behind his house was set on fire.
-A Christian and a Teluguspeaking Hindu neighbour on either side of Mohamed Naeem's home persuaded the mob not to set fire to Mohamed Naeem's house as the same would destroy theirs homes also.
+A Christian and a Telugu-speaking Hindu neighbour on either side of Mohamed Naeem's home persuaded the mob not to set fire to Mohamed Naeem's house as the same would destroy theirs homes also.
 The attacks increased in